ICWeiner/FEUP-FSI/LOGBOOK11.md

 Firefox still shows us a message but we get no warnings this time.

-The MITM attack was successful.
+This time the MITM attack was successful.
 From this we conclude that if the CA is compromised, then an attacker can create a certificate for themselves and impersonate a website.